 We thank the reviewer for their kind words and useful comments!

-We think that that characterisation of rDNA flanking region variation within and between genomes is not previously reported in the literature - particularly not in this detail - so, as a novel observation we believe that this belongs in the results section,.
+We think that that characterisation of rDNA flanking region variation within and between genomes is not previously reported in the literature - particularly not in this detail - so, as a novel observation we believe that this belongs in the results section, though we are open to argument and pointers to prior work we may have missed, that we could cite.
 The subsequent findings reported in the paper require the substantiation of these characteristics; we believe that removing this section would undermine the reliability of those later claims.

 We have addressed the comments on the tables and figures below.
 "De fere novo" may not catch on, but we think it helps distinguish riboSeed’s approach from de novo assembly, for the purpose of this paper.
 As the reviewer notes, there is some clear water between this method and the conventional view of “reference-based” assembly, and it may be that referring to riboSeed as ‘reference-based’ might prime a reader to expect a different methodology or outcome.